EU Regulation · source: EUR-Lex

 06 · Key dates

-3. Obligations for stand-alone high-risk systems (Annex III) apply.
+4. Obligations for “stand-alone” high-risk systems (Annex III).

-4. Obligations for high-risk systems embedded in regulated products (Annex I) apply.
+5. Obligations for high-risk systems integrated into regulated products (Annex I).

-Note: the original text of Art.
+The original text of Art.
 113 set 2 August 2026 (Annex III) and 2 August 2027 (Annex I).
-The "Digital Omnibus" simplification package replaced those deadlines with fixed, postponed dates (2 Dec 2027 / 2 Aug 2028), no longer conditional on the availability of harmonised standards.
+The “Digital Omnibus” simplification package replaced those deadlines with fixed, postponed dates (2 Dec 2027 / 2 Aug 2028), no longer conditional on the availability of harmonised standards.
+The same package also introduced a new prohibited practice under Art.
+5 (generation of non-consensual intimate images — so-called “nudifiers” — and synthetic child sexual abuse material), with a transitional regime until 2 December 2026 — ⚠️ [to verify] the exact wording and scope of that prohibition against the text published in the OJEU.

 07 · Competent authorities

-At national level: each Member State designates its own national competent authorities (notifying authority + market surveillance authority).
-For Italy the designation is carried out by Law 132/2025 (AgID and ACN — see dedicated brief).
+• At national level each Member State designates its own competent authorities (notification + market surveillance).
+For Italy the designation is made by Law 132/2025 (AgID and ACN — see the dedicated card).

 08 · Status

-In force since 1 August 2024, in partial and staggered application
+In force since 1 August 2024, timetable being updated

-In force (Reg.
-EU 2024/1689, since 1 August 2024).
-The application timeline was amended by the "Digital Omnibus" package, adopted definitively by the European Parliament (16 June 2026) and the Council of the EU (29 June 2026); as of the date of this record, publication in the OJEU and entry into force of the amendments are being completed (verify publication).
-The high-risk application dates shown above (2 Dec 2027 / 2 Aug 2028) are those of the current timeline.
+The application timetable was amended by the “Digital Omnibus” package, definitively approved by the European Parliament (16 June 2026) and the Council of the EU (29 June 2026); as at the date of this card, publication in the OJEU and the entry into force of the amendments are ⚠️ [being finalised — verify publication].
+The high-risk application dates indicated above (2 Dec 2027 / 2 Aug 2028) are those of the timetable currently in force.

 09 · Relationship with other rules

-• ↔ Law 132/2025 (Italy): the national law adds to the AI Act, it does not replace it; it designates the Act's national authorities and adapts the domestic legal order.
+• ↔ Law 132/2025 (Italy): the Italian national law adds to the AI Act, it does not replace it; it designates its national authorities and adapts the domestic legal order.

-• ↔ ISO/IEC 42001: voluntary standard (AI Management System).
-It is not law, but it can support the demonstration of compliance and the internal governance required by the AI Act.
+• ↔ ISO/IEC 42001: a voluntary standard (AI Management System).
+It is not law, but adopting a compliant management system can support the demonstration of compliance and the internal governance required by the AI Act.

 10 · Official source